Am0rphous/CheatSheets/AntiVirus, Rootkits, Infections/README.md

 sudo rkhunter --check --bindir /mnt/safe           # tells rkhunter which directories to look in to find the various commands it requires:
 ````
 ## Process Hunting
+- [launchpad.net/unhide.rb](https://launchpad.net/unhide.rb) - Unhide.rb is a tool that attempts to find processes hidden by rootkits.
+It does that by scanning for processes in many different ways, and then lists processes found through some means but not through others.
 Install
 ````powershell
 sudo apt install unhide unhide.rb